 What is STEM?

 Each March, we hold our annual STEAM Day.
 On this day there will be many different presenters that share information about how STEAM affects their career or different STEAM activities that will be presented.
 Students will journal throughout the day what they learned.
-Classes have also had the opportunity to listen to a meteorologist, participate in a job fair, truck day, and lessons in robotics.
-If you have any questions, email Mr. Jacob Elliott at firstname.lastname@example.org.
-You can also call the school at 706-683-8772 and leave a message for Mr. Elliott.
+In the Spring of 2022, Dimon held its first Market Day called, Dimon’s Fresh & Crafty Fair.
+Students were able to raise funds for STEM at Dimon by selling fresh fruits and vegetables grown at Dimon, along with many crafts the students created during Dimon’s Club Days.
+With the success of the spring Fresh & Crafty Fair, Dimon looks to a Fall one as well.
+Classes have also had the opportunity to listen to Meteorologists, Gardeners, Electricians, Astronomers, Doctors & Nurses, Fireman, Policemen, participate in a job fair, truck day, and participate in weekly lessons in Robotics, STEM, Agriculture (CTAE), & Engineering.